 While payments were originally set to resume later in 2020, they’ve been pushed back several times under both the Trump and Biden administrations.

 Although September might seem like a long way off, there’s no better time to start preparing.

 How to prepare for your student loan payments

-It’s been more than one year since federal student loan borrowers were required to make loan payments.
+It’s been more than two years since federal student loan borrowers were required to make loan payments.
 And it’s safe to say that plenty of borrowers aren’t prepared to add them back into their monthly budgets.
 Here are four things you can do to start preparing for loan payments to resume.